great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_dataconnector_to_introspect_and_partition_tables_in_sql.md

-This guide will help you introspect and tables in an SQL database using `SimpleSqlalchemyDatasource`, which operates as a proxy to `InferredAssetSqlDataConnector` and `ConfiguredAssetSqlDataConnector` (for the SQL use case, these types of the active `Data Connector` are exercised indirectly, via `SimpleSqlalchemyDatasource`).
+This guide will help you introspect and tables in an SQL database using `SimpleSqlalchemyDatasource`, which operates as a proxy to `InferredAssetSqlDataConnector` and `ConfiguredAssetSqlDataConnector` (for the SQL use case, these types of the `Active Data Connector` are exercised indirectly, via `SimpleSqlalchemyDatasource`).
 For background, please see the `Datasource` specific guides in the "Connecting to your data" section.

-The SQL database introspection and partitioning mechanisms in Great Expectations are useful for:
+The SQL database introspection and partitioning are useful for:
 - Exploring the schema and column metadata of the tables in your SQL database, and
 - Organizing the tables into data assets according to the partitioning considerations informed by this exploration.